 How does PECO work?

-When air blows through a nano catalyst-coated PECO filter the small pollutants like mold get stuck with this filter.
+When air blows through a nano catalyst-coated PECO filter, small pollutants like mold get stuck with this filter.

-The protein part of the mold breaks apart and eventually, the oxidation of the mold takes place.
+The protein part of the mold breaks apart, and eventually, the mold’s oxidation occurs.

 What is HEPA?

 HEPA was first introduced in the 1950s and is one of the most effective types of air filters out there.
 HEPA stands for High-Efficiency Particulate Air and is a pleated mechanical air filter.
 This is one of the well-known types of air filters and has the efficiency of filtering 99.97% of toxins from the air.

 It can filter pollen, dirt, dust, moisture, bacteria, viruses, and submicron liquid aerosols.
 So it can filter pollutants of 0.3 to 10 microns (μm).